Version: 2021 August 2

 - When at a crossroads or disagreement, we will not sell our own point of view.
 We will collectively determine what has to be true to make each possibility best.

-Merit, if it means anything, must be infused into hiring, firing, and compensation practices.
-Clearly, this is not what we see in seniority-based layoffs and pay, golden parachutes, promotions based on sucking up to the boss, hiring decisions based on job interviews that consist of BSing each other, and an infinite variety of “This is how we’ve always done things.”
+Merit, if it means anything, must be infused into hiring, firing, and compensation.
+Clearly, this is not what we see in seniority-based layoffs and pay, pay-for-failure golden parachutes, promotions based on sucking up to the boss, hiring decisions based on BS-rich job interviews, and an infinite variety of “This is how we’ve always done things.”

 Here is how Bravo Math will be different.